Study in Australia

 - Students are required to keep their contact details including current residential address and mobile phone number updated within seven days of any changes using MyEnrolment.

-- Students must satisfy their visa conditions during the whole period of study at SCU.
+- Students must satisfy their visa conditions during the whole period of study at Southern Cross University.

 - Students are required to maintain OSHC for the entire duration of their course(s).

-- Students are responsible for meeting the terms of the written agreement including payment of fees while admitted at SCU.
+- Students are responsible for meeting the terms of the written agreement including payment of fees while admitted at Southern Cross University.

 - Students making satisfactory progress in an enrolled course can normally expect to complete the course in the format described in the official Southern Cross University publications.
 Any changes made to the course should not disadvantage students.